 If the signal is positive, other parts of the brain, slightly higher up are activated to start looking for more positives.
 And here is the thing: this whole process takes place entirely at an unconscious level.
 The client has no idea that all of this turmoil is taking place deep inside his/her brain.
 He/She won’t even start to become conscious in some way of this process for somewhere between 15 to 30 seconds.
 But one thing is clear: The essential decision to buy from you or not is made in that timeframe (except that client doesn’t know it yet).

 Pain and pleasure

 When I say that the client has made the unconscious decision to become your customer, I am not talking about a decision in the way that we normally think of a decision.
 The word “decision” implies a conscious process.
 What it really means is that the client in his/her whole being has decided that you are safe, and a friend, and that either a pleasure will be gained from being with you or a pain will be relieved.

 This is a very good feeling for the client.
 When he/she gets this feeling he/she starts looking for ways and reasons (or excuses) to prolong it.
-And the most obvious way to prolong this feeling is to do business with you.
+The customer’s behaviour now becomes one of prolonging this feeling by wanting to do business with you.
 (Remember, we are still very much at the mercy of our primitive emotions, it is a scary world outside the cave, we crave this feeling of safety constantly and we are social beings, safety in numbers)